ePrivacy and GPDR Cookie Consent by Cookie Consent How much does a loft conversion cost in the UK: breakdown and tips

 Average cost to build different types of lofts

 Another contributing factor will be the type of loft conversion you want to pursue.
-Simply room in loft renovations can cost as little as £25,000 and hip to gables (including dormers) can go up to £200,000.
+A simple room loft renovation can cost as little as £25,000, while hip to gables (including dormers) can head north of £200,000.

 London and outside of London averages